osvfelices/pulse/docs/pages/index.md

 Ready to start?
 Check out the [Getting Started Guide](guide.html) to write your first Pulse program, or explore the [API Reference](api.html) to learn about the standard library.

+## What's New in 3.0

+**Current version: v3.0.0**

+- IR-based compiler backend (default)
+- Optional type system with `--strict-types`
+- Semantic analysis with scope tracking
+- Legacy backend available via `--legacy-backend`
+- Full backward compatibility with Pulse 2.x code

 ## Known Limitations

-**Current version: v2.0.0**

-**HTTP + Scheduler Integration** - RESOLVED IN 2.0.0 - HTTP handlers now fully support `spawn()`, `sleep()`, and `channels()` alongside `async/await` and signals.
-The scheduler has been integrated with HTTP request handling.

 **Platforms** - Tested on Node.js 18+.
 Deno/Bun/Browser support not verified.

-**Type safety** - No TypeScript integration yet.
-Runtime errors instead of compile-time checks.
-Planning .d.ts files.

-**Error messages** - Parser errors could be clearer.
-Working on better diagnostics.
-Some errors may include raw JavaScript stack traces.
+**IR Backend** - Import declarations not yet supported in IR backend.
+Use `--legacy-backend` for scripts with import statements.

+**Type System** - Optional and conservative.
+No generics, union types, or type inference.
+Only annotated code is type-checked.

 **Debugging** - Source maps are functional but under refinement.
-You may be debugging compiled JavaScript output in some cases.

 **Channels** - No timeout or cancellation for blocked operations (workaround: use selectWithTimeout from std/async).
-Task priorities exist (HIGH, NORMAL, LOW) but are not exposed in public API.

 **JS interop** - Calling JavaScript from Pulse works, but mixing deterministic scheduler with Node's event loop requires care.
-Channels don't auto-bridge to Promises.

-**Stdlib** - File operations are basic wrappers around Node's fs.
-HTTP client not included (use fetch).
-CLI utilities are minimal.

 **LSP and Debugger** - LSP server is in early development.
-Debugger and inspector are experimental, not production-ready.
+Debugger and inspector are experimental.

-**Package Manager** - Basic functionality only (pulse add/install/remove).
-Not feature-complete.

 Hit an issue?
 Open a GitHub issue.
-Some limitations are on the roadmap, others are design tradeoffs.

 ## Community